Rick Auerbach: Los Angeles Dodgers

-An injury to Russell early in the season landed Auerbach a stating job with the Dodgers for most of the first half of the season.
+An injury to Russell early in the season landed Auerbach a starting job with the Dodgers for most of the first half of the season.
 He was batting below .200 for much of the time Russell was gone, but managed to get his batting average up to .209 by the time Russell returned.
 He had just twelve at bats after that.
 He saw very little playing time in as well, getting six hits in 47 at bats all season.

 Cincinnati Reds

 Just as Spring training was beginning, the Dodgers sent Auerbach to the New York Mets for pitcher Hank Webb.
 He appeared in 22 games for the triple A Tidewater Tides when he was the player to be named later in the deal that sent Lenny Randle to the Mets from the Texas Rangers.
 On June 15, 1977, his contract was sold to the Cincinnati Reds.